 5 Tips for being supportive to a woman having kids later in life

-If you are concerned because your pregnant colleague, family member or friend will be an older mother, rest assured that while there are increased risks, technology has helped with better monitoring.
+If your pregnant colleague, family member or friend will be an older mother, rest assured that while there are increased risks, technology has helped with better monitoring.
 If you are wondering what to do to be a good friend, colleague or family member to someone who is having kids later in life, all you need to do is be supportive.

 Below are 5 easy etiquette tips to guide you.
 Your relative or co-worker is fortunate to that you are thinking of her and are concerned for her.